Xiaohong-Deng/weather/README.md

 master: Use jbuilder and serializer building json response.
 Plain API that can be accessed anonymously.

 jwt-AUTH_METHOD: Different approaches using Json Web Token to do authentication before accessing API.

+sinatra-in-rails: Mount a Sinatra application in Rails that serves as the API controller.
+It's much faster than Rails controller.
+No authentication.
 ## Plain API
 Just mind the namespace.
 Without explicitly implementing `show`, it goes to corresponding path to fetch the template.
 In our case there is just `show.json.jbuilder`.
 ## Authentication